CoderOO7/url-shortner-api/README.md

 1. - [x] API that’ll update an already existing short URL to point to another long URL
 1. - [x] API to delete the short URL
-1. - [x] API that takes in the short URL to display information about where the URL points to.
+1. - [x] API that takes in the short URL to display information about where the URL

 ## TechStack

-* Backend: NestJS, MongoDB.
+- Backend: NestJS, MongoDB.

 ## Requirement

-* VSCode: If you want to take advantage of dev plugins.
+- VSCode: If you want to take advantage of dev plugins.
-* Node v16.x.x
+- Node v16.x.x
-* MongoDB
+- MongoDB

 > To prevent bugs project is locked to run only on Node v16.x+.
 > Recommended to use [NVM](https://github.com/creationix/nvm)